Washington–Rochambeau Revolutionary Route

 The Washington–Rochambeau Revolutionary Route is a 680 mi series of roads used in 1781 by the Continental Army under the command of George Washington and the Expédition Particulière under the command of Jean-Baptiste de Rochambeau during their 14-week march from Newport, Rhode Island, to Yorktown, Virginia.
-4,000 French and 3,000 American soldiers began the march.

 French forces left Rhode Island in June 1781 and joined Washington's force on the Hudson River the following month.
-In August, the combined American and French armies headed south, marching through New Jersey, Pennsylvania, Delaware, and Maryland, a route that allowed them to evade British troops.
-They reached Williamsburg, Virginia, in late September 1781, several weeks after the French royal fleet had won the Battle of the Chesapeake, preventing the British from reinforcing or evacuating General Cornwallis's army.
+The combined American and French armies headed south in August, marching through New Jersey, Pennsylvania, Delaware, and Maryland, a route that allowed them to evade British troops.
+They reached Williamsburg, Virginia, in late September, several weeks after the French royal fleet had won the Battle of the Chesapeake, preventing the British from reinforcing or evacuating General Charles Cornwallis's army.
 On September 22, they combined with troops commanded by the Marquis de Lafayette.
 A three-week siege of Yorktown led to Cornwallis's surrender on October 19, 1781.
 The route is a designated National Historic Trail with interpretive literature, signs, and exhibits that describe the key role of French diplomatic, military, and economic aid to the United States during the American Revolutionary War.

 Background

-In 1780, French King Louis XVI dispatched Rochambeau, 450 officers, and 5,300 men to help Washington and the colonial forces.
+In 1780, French King Louis XVI dispatched Rochambeau, 450 officers, and 5,300 men to help Washington and the American forces.
 They arrived in Narragansett Bay off Newport, Rhode Island, on July 10, 1780.

 In June 1781, Rochambeau prepared to march from Rhode Island to join the Continental Army under George Washington on the Hudson River at Dobbs Ferry, New York.
-The French commander divided his force into four regiments: "Royal DeuxPonts" under the Baron de Vioménil; "Soissonnais" under the Baron's brother Count de Vioménil; "Saintonge" under the Marquis de Custine; and a fourth regiment.
+Rochambeau divided his force into four regiments: "Royal DeuxPonts" under the Baron de Vioménil; "Soissonnais" under the Baron's brother Count de Vioménil; "Saintonge" under the Marquis de Custine; and a fourth regiment.
 This final unit remained in Providence where it guarded the baggage and munitions stored in the Old Market House and supported the surgeons and attendants at the hospital in University Hall.
-The advance party would be led by Armand Louis de Gontaut or Duc de Lauzun.
+The advance party was led by Armand Louis de Gontaut or Duc de Lauzun.
 His Lauzun's Legion would march ahead of the main army and stay 10 to 15 mi to the south, protecting the exposed flank from the British.